March 9, 1996: Apple confirms that it will shut down its eWorld online service at the end of the month.

 Why eWorld failed

-It makes sense, though, when you consider that eWorld narrativized an abstract idea in much the same way the graphical user interface borrowed the metaphor of a physical desktop to explain computing concepts to a new audience.
+It makes sense, though, when you consider that eWorld narrativized an abstract idea.
+In fact, the approach worked much the same way the graphical user interface borrowed the metaphor of a physical desktop to explain computing concepts to a new audience.
 Full web-browsing support didn’t arrive in eWorld until 1995.

 The other massive shock for modern audiences will be how expensive eWorld was.
-Two off-peak hours with eWorld’s dialup service cost $8.95, while hourly costs beyond this (or during the day) set people back $4.95.
+Two off-peak hours with eWorld’s dialup service cost $8.95.
+Hourly costs beyond that (or during the day) set people back $4.95.

 These days, Apple typically gauges the right moment to leap on new technologies.
 Sadly, in the 1990s the company did not seem to possess such perfect timing. eWorld only attracted 147,000 users at its peak.